AndrewDongminYoo/docs-trunk-io-ko/merge/legacy/getting-started.md

----
-description: Getting started with the older legacy Trunk Merge
----

 # Getting Started

+Getting started with the older legacy Trunk Merge.

 This guide will walk you through running Trunk Merge in your GitHub repository.